 In Minnesota, most court-approved co-parenting programs cost between $50 – 90.
 The court expects each parent to cover his/her own class fees.
 However, if you’re having difficulty paying, some parenting programs have reduced rates and sliding fees.
 In addition, some parenting classes offer additional discounts (such as, for veterans and military personnel).

-Once you complete the program, you should get a certificate from the program provider or class instructor.
+The program provider or class instructor should give you a certificate after you’ve completed the program.
 Your certificate of completion is evidence for the court that you completed the program.
-In other words, without the certificate, you have no proof that you followed the court’s order.
+In other words, without the certificate, you have no proof that you followed and completed the court’s order.
 Depending on the program, you may be handed your completion certificate, emailed a copy, or instructed to download and print the certificate yourself.

 In addition, it’s important that the proper procedures and deadlines regarding the parent education certificate are followed.
 For example, in some counties (such as, Washington county) the certificate should be filed with the court and other party within 10 days of the completion date.
 Your divorce lawyer or family law attorney can guide you through the process and ensure that the proper procedures are followed.

-Ideally, these parenting classes are a start to ensuring parents resources and support during family changes and life transitions.
-Hopefully, these tips not only make the process go more smoothly, but they’ll help make it a worthwhile experience for you.
-Next, we’ll help you find the right parenting class for you.
-So stay tuned to our series, The 411 on Parent Education in Minnesota Family Law.
+Ideally, these parenting classes are a start to ensuring parents’ resources and support during family changes and life transitions.
+Hopefully, these tips make the process go more smoothly, and How to Find the Best Co-Parenting Class for you, improves your entire experience.